imics-lab/biocoder-edge/README.md

 This repository contains the source code for the edge device component of the BioCoder project.
 The system is designed to run on a power-constrained device (like a Jetson Nano Orin) deployed in the wild.
 It employs a three-module architecture to maximize efficiency and reliability:

 1.  **Motion Detection:** A lightweight, low-power process continuously monitors a low-resolution video stream for any motion.
-2.  **AI Analysis:** When motion is detected, high-resolution frames are passed to a more powerful YOLO-based model to identify specific animal species.
+2.  **Animal Analysis:** When motion is detected, high-resolution frames are passed to a more powerful YOLO-based model to identify specific animal species.
 3.  **Data Upload:** If an animal of interest is confirmed, the event (video and metadata) is packaged and handed to a resilient uploader that sends the data to a cloud server.

 This approach ensures that the power-hungry GPU and network components are only activated when there is a high probability of a significant biological event, dramatically extending battery life.